hpfem/hermes/doc/src/hermes2d/P01-linear/01-mesh.rst

 Every finite element computation starts with partitioning the domain into a finite element mesh.
-Hermes uses (possibly curvilinear) triangles and quadrilaterals that can be combined in one mesh.
+Hermes uses (possibly curvilinear) triangles and quadrilaterals that can be combined.
 This is very useful since triangular elements are best for approximating isotropic solutions (solutions that have similar behavior in all spatial directions) while quads are much better at approximating anisotropies such as boundary layers.

-In contrast to traditional non-adaptive low-order finite element codes that require fine initial meshes, in Hermes it usually suffices to create an extremely coarse initial mesh by hand and use a variety of built-in functions for a-priori mesh refinement.
+In contrast to traditional non-adaptive low-order finite element codes that require fine initial meshes, in Hermes it often suffices to create an extremely coarse initial mesh by hand and use a variety of built-in functions for a-priori mesh refinement.
 In most cases, automatic adaptivity then takes care of the rest successfully.
 Of course, Hermes can also accept